UNODC Country Programme (2011-2014)

 - UNODC Iran organized a 5-day training workshop on drug dependence treatment for a group of physicians and psychiatrists from Afghanistan and Pakistan from 6 to 10 January 2013 in Tehran, in coordination with DCHQ and the UNODC Regional Office, and in collaboration with the Tehran Psychiatric Institute.

 - UNODC Iran has been supporting the work of four Drop-in Centres (DICs) and NGOs providing HIV-related health and social protection services to drug-using Afghan refugees living in Iran.
 Contracted by UNODC Iran in 2012, these DICs and NGOs are providing harm reduction and treatment services to the refugees in Shahr-e-Rey and Vramin cities of Tehran and in Mashad.
 By the end of October 2013, 15,015 syringes and 7,897 condoms were distributed by the outreach teams; 51 Afghans benefited from MMT and 29 from detoxification services through referrals to short term residential centres.
 The contracted DICs documented as their active clients 336 Afghans, who received 176 group training sessions and 150 individual training sessions on HIV prevention, safer sex and safer injection.
-UNODC Iran has undertaken an evaluation of the effectiveness of the project and organized a training session for the service providers of the contracted DICs on "Peer Education" in September in Tehran and on "Cardiopulmonary Resuscitation (CPR)" in Mashhad in October.
+UNODC Iran has undertaken an evaluation of the effectiveness of the project and organized a training session for the service providers of the contracted DICs on "Peer Education" in September in Tehran and two trainings on "Cardiopulmonary Resuscitation (CPR)" in October and November in Mashhad and Tehran, respectively.

 - UNODC Iran, in partnership with the Iranian Drug Control Headquarters, organized a study tour in June 2012 for a delegation from the Kyrgyz Parliament to review the use of methadone and Buprenorphine in the treatment of opiate dependence in Iran and the experience of Iranian professionals, before considering a possible expansion of methadone pilot projects in Kyrgyzstan.